Richmond, Va., Panel Recommends Removing Jefferson Davis Statue

 "I live in a city where 25 percent of the residents live under the poverty line," Stoney told NPR's Weekend Edition at the time.
 "The vestiges of Jim Crow live with us every single day."

-On Monday, the commission released a 117-page report outlining their recommendations — including one to remove the statue of Confederacy's president, Jefferson Davis, in the city that was its capital.
+On Monday, the commission released a 117-page report outlining their recommendations — including one to remove a statue of the Confederacy's president, Jefferson Davis, in the city that was its capital.
+The monument stands out on a street lined with them: the bronze statue by Edward Valentine depicts Davis, arm outstretched, standing in the center of a semi-circle of columns.
+It was unveiled in 1907 at a reunion of thousands of Confederate veterans, according to newspaper archives.

 Christy Coleman, CEO of the American Civil War Museum and co-chair of the commission, says that Davis' statue "had a particular significance for the Richmond community that participated in the process."
 Thousands of community members came to the panel's various public sessions and wrote to them to provide input.